rbleattler/mdop-docs/mdop/dart-v10/about-dart-10.md

 DaRT 10 includes the following enhancements and changes.

-## What’s new

-- **Support for Windows 10**

-    You can create DaRT images by using Windows 10.

-    > [!NOTE]
-    > For earlier versions of the Windows operating systems, continue to use the earlier versions of DaRT.

-- **Windows Defender**

-    Windows Defender is now part of the Windows 10 Preinstallation Environment (PE) image.
-As a result, Windows Defender has been removed from the DaRT 10 toolset.

 ## Requirements

 - **Windows Assessment and Deployment Kit 10.0**

-    [Windows Assessment and Deployment Kit (ADK) 10.0](https://docs.microsoft.com/windows-hardware/get-started/adk-install) is a required prerequisite for the DaRT Recovery Image Wizard.
+    [Windows Assessment and Deployment Kit (ADK) 10.0](/windows-hardware/get-started/adk-install) is a required prerequisite for the DaRT Recovery Image Wizard.
 Windows ADK 10.0 contains deployment tools that are used to customize, deploy, and service Windows images.
 It also contains the Windows PE.

     > [!NOTE]
     > Windows ADK 10.0 is not required if you are installing only Remote Connection Viewer or Crash Analyzer.

 - **Windows 10 Debugging Tools**